anishkanabar/lang-of-pol/asr/models/speechbrain/recipes/NIH/README.md

 # Recipes for training on police language dataset

+## Installation
+1. See instructions in the root asr project folder for environment setup.

 ## Training
 1. Edit hparams/params.yaml to change the dataset, cluster, number of transcripts.
     (Optional if passed into script below)